MileHacker Logo

 Begnas & Rupa Lakes

-Located east of Pokhara, these lakes are quieter and less developed than Phewa, offering serene experiences.
+Located east of Pokhara, these lakes are quieter and not as developed than Phewa, offering serene experiences.

 City Exploration